camillelamy/explainers/coop_reporting.md

 - *violation*: "access-from-coop-page"
 - *source file*, *lineno*, *colno*: if the user agent is currently executing script and can extract a source file's URL, line number and column number from the global object, set those accordingly.

-### Report blocked accesses from other windows to the COOP page
+## Report blocked accesses from other windows to the COOP page

 Finally, we would also like to report accesses to the COOP page that were blocked/would have been blocked by the enforcement of COOP.

+### Browsing context changes